pascaliske/infrastructure/README.md

 ## Hardware (Group Network)

-The network services are currently running inside Docker on a [Raspberry Pi 4 Model B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).
+The network services are currently running inside a K3s cluster on a [Raspberry Pi 4 Model B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).
 It has the [official Raspberry Pi PoE-Hat](https://www.raspberrypi.org/products/poe-hat/) attached which powers it using the `802.3af` Power-over-Ethernet standard.

 The fan of the PoE hat appears to be very noisy.
 Therefore I adjusted the temperature thresholds of the fan inside of `/boot/config.txt` to 70°C and 80°C: